 Successful students are well-rounded, enthusiastic individuals who care about the individuals they work with, both children and adults.

-To be successful on this programme it is expected that you will have particular current strengths in numeracy, mathematics, reading and writing as these are key elements of a teacher’s job.
+To be successful on this course it is expected that you will have particular current strengths in numeracy, mathematics, reading and writing as these are key elements of a teacher’s job.
 You should also be prepared to lead and support all aspects of the school curriculum.

-This is a demanding programme in terms of time and effort, involving in-university work and placements, normally over a thirty-week academic year.
+This is a demanding course in terms of time and effort, involving in-university work and placements, normally over a thirty-week academic year.
 In addition to classroom-based work, you will be expected to participate fully in drama, physical education and fieldwork.

 The following are the minimum, up-to-date entry requirements.